 The wheat variety of NW-104 was used for this experiment at the rate of 100 kg ha-1.
-Sowing was completed in rows (spacing 23 cm) in North-South using a duck-foot tyne at a depth of 2.5
+Sowing was completed in rows (spacing 23 cm) in North-South using a duck-foot tyne at a depth of 2.5 to 3 cm.
+Two weeding operations were performed manually on 21 DAS and 45 DAS.
+Two irrigations were applied on 21 DAS (after weeding and fertilizer application) and 65 DAS.
+The excess water was drained out using drainage channels.

-The soil and plant samples were collected for laboratory analysis on 21 (CRI-crown root initiation stage), 55 (tillering stage), 70 (booting stage) and 110 (maturity)DAS.
-Leaving the border rows, half of the area in each plot was marked for recording biometrical observation including destructive plant sampling and other half for recording yield components and yield of wheat.
-The height (from ground level) of five randomly selected plants were recorded and averaged from each plot.
-The measured plants were tagged after first measurement for subsequent measurements.
+The soil and plant samples were collected for laboratory analysis on 21 (CRI- crown root 142 initiation stage), 55 (tillering stage), 70 (booting stage) and 110 (maturity) DAS.
+Leaving the 143 border rows, half of the area in each plot was marked for recording biometrical observation 144 including destructive plant sampling and other half for recording yield components and yield of 145 wheat.
+The height (from ground level) of five randomly selected plants were recorded and 146 averaged from each plot.
+The measured plants were tagged after first measurement for 147 subsequent measurements.
 Dry weight of both roots and shoots were also recorded.
-The number of tillers per m2 was recorded from 10 randomly selected plants.
-The crop was harvested from net plot area discarding the border row.
-The number of spikes per plant was recorded from 10 randomly selected plants and converted to number of spikes per m2.
-Length of spikes was measured prior to harvest and average length was calculated.
-Number of grains per spikes as well as 1000 grain dry weight were also recorded for each treatment.
-The final yield of wheat and straw was recorded after sun drying and thrashing.
-The yields were recorded and calculated as tonne per ha following,
+The number 148 of tillers per m2 was recorded from 10 randomly selected plants.
+The crop was harvested from 149 net plot area discarding the border row.
+The number of spikes per plant was recorded from 10 150 randomly selected plants and converted to number of spikes per m2.
+Length of spikes was 151 measured prior to harvest and average length was calculated.
+Number of grains per spikes as well 152 153 as 1000 grain dry weight were also recorded for each treatment.
+The final yield of wheat and 154 straw was recorded after sun drying and thrashing.
+The yields were recorded and calculated as tonne per ha following, 155

-Grain yield (t ha-1)= (Plot yield (kg) \times 10000 / Plot size (m2) \times 1000)
+156 Grain yield (t ha-1) = (Plot yield (kg) × 10000 / Plot size (m2) × 1000)

-Analytical methods:
+157 Analytical methods: